LunarG/gfxreconstruct/BUILD.md

 ```

 The following commands can be used to generate project files for different
-variations of the Visual Studio 2015 and 2017 WIN32 and x64 build
+variations of the Visual Studio 2017 WIN32 and x64 build configurations:
-configurations:

-- 64-bit for VS 2015: cmake -H. -Bbuild -G "Visual Studio 14 Win64"
+- 64-bit for VS 2017: cmake -H. -Bbuild -G "Visual Studio 15 Win64"
 - 32-bit for VS 2017: cmake -H. -Bbuild -G "Visual Studio 15"
-- 32-bit for VS 2015: cmake -H. -Bbuild -G "Visual Studio 14"

-Running any of the above commands will create a Windows solution file named
+Running either of the above commands will create a Windows solution file named
 `GFXReconstruct.sln` in the build directory.

 At this point, you can build the solution from the command line or open the